sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 ~~~

 #### Budget configuration using the internal data structure
-There's also an old version of settiung a budget where you can do it for all metrics collected by sitespeed.io and works on the internal data structure.
+There's also an old version of setting a budget where you can do it for all metrics collected by sitespeed.io and works on the internal data structure.

 You can read more about the metrics/data structure in the [metrics section]({{site.baseurl}}/documentation/sitespeed.io/metrics/).